-If your mileage is greater than what is in your contract, the number of extra miles will be determined by subtracting the total allowed mileage from the actual mileage – as reflected on the vehicle odometer – when the vehicle is returned.
+If your mileage is greater than what is allowed in your lease agreement, the number of extra miles will be determined by subtracting the total allowed mileage from the actual mileage on the vehicle odometer when the vehicle is returned.

 Here’s how you calculate your excess mileage charge:Number of extra miles x

 Per mile charge (in your lease agreement) =